 PHOENIX -- A jury has found former Mesa police officer Philip Brailsford not guilty of second-degree murder.

-Brailsford was accused in the shooting death of Daniel Shaver, 26, at a Mesa hotel in 2016.
-The father of two was from Granbury.
+Brailsford was accused in the shooting death of Daniel Shaver, a 26-year-old father of two from Granbury, Texas, at a Mesa, Az. hotel in January of 2016.

-Officers had been called to the scene after reports of a man pointing a rifle out a window.
-According to witnesses, Shaver had a pellet gun he used for his extermination business.
+Officers were originally called to the scene following reports that a man was pointing a rifle out a window.
+According to witnesses, Shaver showed guests in his hotel room a pellet gun he used for his extermination business.

 It was later discovered Shaver didn't have a weapon on him.
 An internal investigation found Shaver may have been trying to pull up his pants.

 Five other officers were in the hallway, but Brailsford was the only one who fired.
 He shot Shaver five times.

 Prosecutors accused Brailsford of being too fast to pull the trigger, and tried to use other officer's testimony and body camera footage to convince a jury he was reckless.

 As the verdict came down, Brailsford's attorney placed his hands on his client's shoulder.

 Laney Sweet, Shaver's widow, and other family members left the courtroom without commenting.